Skip to main content

 Flexible Curriculum Schedules and Settings

-Designed with working students in mind, the MSW program offers flexible part-time and full-time curriculum schedules for on-campus and online students.
+Designed with working students in mind, the DSW program offers flexible part-time and full-time curriculum schedules for on-campus and online students.
 Prospective students can explore sample curriculum schedules here.

 A Tulane University student takes a photo of two young girls